 Interested in improving your riding skills?
 Check out our article 7 Ways To boost Your Confidence In The Saddle.

 You understand that owning a horse is often a long-term commitment.
 Even if you have plans of selling your horse in a few years, you understand that sometimes selling a horse may be difficult, and you’re prepared to keep the horse until a suitable home can be found.

 6. You Have Funds Saved for Emergency Situations

 With horses, emergencies arise all too often.
 An unexpected vet bill can run into the hundreds or thousands of dollars.
 Make sure that you have funds saved so that you are able to financially cope with any emergencies that might arise.
 If you don't think you have the funding for emergency situations, you might not be ready to own a horse.

 7. You Have a Public Place to Keep the Horse

 It’s important that you keep your horse in a barn that is regularly trafficked by other riders and trainers.
 When you buy your first horse, this isn’t the time to try caring for the horse on your very own for the first time.
 Keeping your horse in a public barn will give you plenty of opportunities to continue learning about horses and horse care.

 8. You’ve Leased a Horse Before

 Before you make the leap into horse ownership, try leasing a horse.
 Leasing a horse is about the closest experience you’ll have to owning one, and it can be eye-opening.
 Lease a horse, even if it’s just for a few months, before you make the decision to buy.

-Did we miss any important signs that you’re ready to own a horse?
+Did we miss any important signs that you're ready to start owning a horse?
 Let us know in the comments below!